The light pumpkin velouté prepared with water without cream and without potatoes is delicate and light.

 – a pinch of pepper;

-and blend until a puree is obtained.The pumpkin velouté without cream and potatoes is a natural, healthy, and versatile base ingredient for cooking and flavoring.
+and blend until you obtain a puree.The pumpkin velouté without cream and without potatoes is a natural, healthy and versatile base ingredient to cook with and flavor dishes.

 It is perfect as a base and ingredient for many recipes based on vegetables, legumes but also meat and fish: